 What it is: Boom Learning is the home to Boom Cards which are interactive, self-correcting task cards.
 You can join for free (there are additional features for paid subscriptions).
 Boom Card sets are called decks.
 You can search for decks in the store directly on the site.
 They are also available on TpT.
 There are LOTS of great free ones to get you started.

 Here’s an example from a Homophones Boom Card deck.
 Students simply click on the correct spelling.
 It will “ding” for a correct response or say “oops” if it is incorrect.
 There are many different Boom Card versions–as simple as picking an answer or as complex as walking you through an entire guided reading lesson.

-Ideas of use: Pre-covid, I used Boom Cards in my classroom as a practice, review and formative assessment tool.
+Ideas of use: Prior to this year, I used Boom Cards in my classroom as a practice, review and formative assessment tool.
 With the paid account, you can track students’ responses and get a lot of valuable data and insight into students’ performance.
 Now that we are in a hybrid model and I’m teaching small groups, I use Boom Cards as an interactive part of my lesson.
 I share remote control of the screen so my students can take turns choosing answers.
 Using the free account, you can generate a “Fast Pin” link so students can play without signing in.

 No matter what your model of instructional delivery may be, exposing students to new books should remain at the forefront of your priority list.

 What it is: Virtual libraries are a collection of digital read alouds.
 Each book cover links to a YouTube video.
 The YouTube videos are embedded and full screen which means no advertisements or opportunities to click on other YouTube videos.
 The libraries are available as Google Slides or in Seesaw to share with your students

 Ideas for use: Virtual libraries make a great independent reading center, or you could start each day with choosing a book to listen to as a class.
 Each library comes with a listening response page.